Nepean Football Summer Competition Rules and Guidelines 2021/2022

 - All players sent from the field will receive suspension punishment as per the NFA minimum guidelines.
 Each player sent off must present themselves to the administrative location at the check in counter.
 That player will be notified of the suspension at that time, however in some cases the NFA disciplinary committee may deem there to be further punishment.
 If this is the case that player will be notified within 5-days.

-If play does not go ahead due to inclement weather this will be advertised on the Nepean Summer Football and NRG (Nepean Referees Group) Facebook sites.
-If play is washed out all attempt will be made for the matches to be replayed at a later date.
-If they are not able to be replayed all teams from that point on will receive one competition point and no goals.
+- If play does not go ahead due to inclement weather this will be advertised on the Nepean Summer Football and NRG (Nepean Referees Group) Facebook sites.
 Our weather policy is in accordance with the Football NSW hot weather policy and the Football NSW lightening safety policy and the 30/30 rule.